Learning how to take care of a Betta fish properly is easy and fun for beginners!

-An aquarium that is 5 gallons or more that has mechanically cycled and filtered water will only need a 20% change of water once per week.
-With these set-ups you should also use a gravel vacuum to pick up the waste from the bottom the the tank.
+A mechanically-cycled and filtered 5+ gallon aquarium will only need a 20% water change once per week.
+With these set-ups, you should also use a gravel vacuum to pick up the waste from the bottom of the tank.

-Store bought water conditioners are a must!
-Brands such as Seachem Prime and AquaSafe are inexpensive and will help your fish thrive in the, previously toxic, tap water environment.
+Lastly, store-bought water conditioners are a must!
+Brands such as Seachem Prime and AquaSafe are inexpensive and will help your fish thrive.
+They dechlorinate and otherwise purify the previously toxic, tap water.

 Betta Fish Food

 Feeding your Betta fish a Betta specific pellet will help ensure that your Betta is happy and healthy.

 Betta fish are essentially carnivorous!
 Betta specific fish foods are tailor-made for Bettas and are adequately high in protein and other necessary ingredients.
 Look at the labels for ingredients such as shrimp and fish meal.

 Variety is the spice of life when dining, and your Betta thinks so too!
 Many Bettas love it when you add freeze-dried bloodworms and brine shrimp to their menu.
 Glass worms are a delicacy to your Betta fishy!
 These kinds of feedings should be considered as “treats” and shouldn’t be offered more than once per week.
 This will help avoid bloating.
 Nobody likes bloating.

 Overfeeding your Betta can be an issue if you are not careful.
 If feeding a pellet based Betta food, 3 to 4 pellets once or twice per day is recommended for the average Betta fish.
 If you drop the pellets in one at a time, your Betta will be less likely to miss them falling to the bottom and getting lost.
 This also reduces extra waste in the aquarium.
 If your Betta is done eating after only one pellet, remove any other pellets in the aquarium that were left.